The Nose (Gogol short story): Inspiration and reception

-As a literary theme, the nose had been treated by Russian authors at least ever since the translation, completed in 1807, of Laurence Sterne's Tristram Shandy, in which the subject of noses is elaborately dealt with, especially in "Slawkenbergius's Tale".
-Noses, and even heads, which run about on their own, which disappear and then return, which are even baked in bread (as in Part I of Gogol's story), are to be found in Russian literature of the 1820s and 1830s.
-Out of these works, Gogol's is the most famous because it presents an absurd tale that not only serves as social commentary, but also as a comedic tale for all ages.
+The nose has been seen as a literary theme by Russian authors at least ever since the 1807 translation of Laurence Sterne's Tristram Shandy, in which the subject of noses is elaborately dealt with, especially in "Slawkenbergius's Tale".
+Noses, and even heads, that run about on their own, disappear and then return, or are baked in bread (as in Part I of Gogol's story) are to be found in Russian literature of the 1820s and 1830s.
+Out of these works, Gogol's story—part farce, part commentary—is the most famous.

-In A History of Russian Literature, the critic D.S.
-Mirsky writes: "The Nose is a piece of sheer play, almost sheer nonsense.
+In A History of Russian Literature, the critic D. S. Mirsky writes: "The Nose is a piece of sheer play, almost sheer nonsense.
 In it more than anywhere else Gogol displays his extraordinary magic power of making great comic art out of nothing."

-Ever since it was published, "The Nose" has intrigued critics with its absurd story and social commentary.
-The absurdity of the story creates a certain distance between the author and the reader, which provides an opportunity for readers to enjoy the comedic aspects of the story, but closer analysis allows readers to see that the story is a critique of their everyday lives.
+Since its publication, "The Nose" has intrigued critics with its absurd story and social commentary.
+The absurdity creates a certain distance between the author and the reader, which provides an opportunity for readers to enjoy the story's comedic aspects, but closer analysis allows readers to see that it is a critique of their everyday lives.